Cactusolo/rosid_NCOMMS-19-37964-T/README.md

       Run script for testing state-dependent diversification with the two binary tropicality datasets using FiSSE for rosid subclades and the whole tree (see **Table 2**)

     - _**Tm_traits_STRAPP.R**_
-      Run script for testing the correlation between tip rates and all three temperature data layers using STRAPP in BAMMtools for the 17 rosid ordinal subtrees (see **Table S3**)
+      Run script for testing the correlation between tip rates and all three temperature data layers using STRAPP in BAMMtools for the 17 rosid ordinal subtrees (see **Supplementary Table 3**)

     - _**Pagle_lambda_test.R**_
-      This script is used for testing the presence of phylogenetic niche conservatism in the three contemporary temperature niche datasets via the lambda transform and likelihood ratio test (see **Table S2**).
+      This script is used for testing the presence of phylogenetic niche conservatism in the three contemporary temperature niche datasets via the lambda transform and likelihood ratio test (see **Supplementary Table 2**).

     - _**P_value_adjust_familywise.R**_
-      This script is used for computing family-wise adjusted _p-values_ for each trait and each statistical test type among the 17 rosid subclades  (see **Tables 1, 2, S3**)
+      This script is used for computing family-wise adjusted _p-values_ for each trait and each statistical test type among the 17 rosid subclades  (see **Tables 1, 2 and Supplementary Table 3**)

     - _**HiSSE_Runs.R**_
       This script is used to run compared the fit of four different models: (one BiSSE-like model, one BiSSE-like null model, one HiSSE full model, and one HiSSE 2-state null model).
-All models and parameters are described in Table S4 (also see Supporting Information Method S3).
+All models and parameters are described in Table S4 (also see Supplementary Information Method 3).
-      The purpose of this analysis is to test for associations between tropicality and 483 diversification rate, and to test for potential unobserved diversification drivers.
+      The purpose of this analysis is to test for associations between tropicality and diversification rate, and to test for potential unobserved diversification drivers.

 + **Sensitivity Test**
     - _**sensitivity_test1_rosid_distribution_region_bias.R**_
-      This script computes and maps per-site species richness for sampled rosid species (see **Figure S1**).
-The same as "_Fig.S1_rosid_species richness_distribution.R_" in **misc** folder.
+      This script computes and maps per-site species richness for sampled rosid species (see **Supplementary Fig.1**).
+The same as "_Fig.S1.R_" in **misc** folder.

     - _**sensitivity_test2_drop_temp_species_Tm_traits_STRAPP.R**_
-      Given evidence for over-representation in some non-tropical areas (results from the previous script; see main text), we implemented a sensitivity analysis by randomly dropping 10%, 30%, or 50% of non-tropical species, then rerunning STRAPP analyses and assessing the impact on estimated tip rates and downstream phylogenetic correlation (see **Table S5**).
+      Given evidence for over-representation in some non-tropical areas (results from the previous script; see main text), we implemented a sensitivity analysis by randomly dropping 10%, 30%, or 50% of non-tropical species, then rerunning STRAPP analyses and assessing the impact on estimated tip rates and downstream phylogenetic correlation (see **Supplementary Table 5**).

+    - _**sensitivity_test3_rosid_distribution_tiprates_bias.R**_
+      The purpose of this analyses is plotting all the rates in a gridded world map, showing a global/spatial pattern of diversifications rate, echoing another line of evidence for observed pattern (see Fig. 2a,b).
+It services as a sensitivity test, because it visually and directly indicates the data is biased or not.

-    - _**Fig.2.R**_
+    - _**sensitivity_test4_rosid_distribution_tip-age.R**_
-      This script is used to generate Figure 2.
-It is combined scitpt with spatial anaylses of tip rates and tip age.
-See R scipts: "_sensitivity_test3_rosid_distribution_tiprates_bias.R_", "_Sensitivity_test/sensitivity_test4_rosid_distribution_tip-age.R_", "_Fig.2DTip_age_box_plot.R_" in *misc* folder.
+    We defined the age of the closest node for any given tip as species tip age; then plot median species age into the grid cell median, displaying a spatial pattern of ages of rosid tropical and non-tropical community (see Fig. 2c).
+It services as another sensitivity test, because it visually and directly indicates the data is biased or not.

 + **Regression Model Test**
-    - _**./misc/Fig_S2.R**_
+    - _**./misc/Fig.S2.R**_
-    This script plots the relationship of diversification rates from BAMM with global paleo-temperatures, fits linear and exponential regression models, and uses model choice via AIC to report correlation for the best-fit model for each rosid order (see **Figure S2**).
+    This script plots the relationship of diversification rates from BAMM with global paleo-temperatures, fits linear and exponential regression models, and uses model choice via AIC to report correlation for the best-fit model for each rosid order (see **Supplementary Fig.2**).

 + **misc**
+    - _**Fig.1.R, Fig.2.abc.R and Fig.2d.R, Fig.3.R, Fig.S1.R, Fig.S2.R and Fig.S3.R**_
+    As you see from the script name, these scripts are corresponding to the figures used in our study.
+Please see details in the study.
+But additional explaination as below:

+        1. Fig.1.R was plot the circle tree first then edit with Inkscape and adding botnaical figure.
+        2. Fig.2.abc.R and Fig.2d.R, these two script comprise of the four panels of Figure 2.
+        3. Fig.S3.R is used to generate ridge plots of the age distribution of diversification rate shift for each rosid order and boxplot shows a summary of overall ages of each diversification shift detected across all 17 orders(see **Supplementary Fig.3**).

     - _**summary_datalayers_tropical_nontropical_percentage.R**_
-    This script summary species richness and distribution data, and all the temperature layers for each of 17 rosid roders (see **Table S1**).
+    This script summary species richness and distribution data, and all the temperature layers for each of 17 rosid roders (see **Supplementary Table 1**).

     - _**rosid_17order_tmep_trop_precentage_calc.R**_
-      This script calculates tropical and non-tropical species percentages for each of 17 rosid order (see piechart in **Fig_2**)
+      This script calculates tropical and non-tropical species percentages for each of 17 rosid order (see piechart in **Fig_3**)

-    - _**Fig_S3.R and FigS4.BAMM_Diversification_shifts_time.R**_
+    - _**plotRateThroughTime_function_modified.R**_
-      These two script are used to generate two supplementary figures:
-        1) net diversification curves through time plot with the percentage piechart of tropical and nontropical rosid species, and paleo-temperatures curves in the background (see **Fig_S3**)
-        2) Ridge plots of the age distribution of diversification rate shift for each rosid order and boxplot shows a summary of overall ages of each diversification shift detected across all 17 orders(see **Fig_S4**).
+    This script is modified from BAMMtools for our own plotting purpuse.
+It will be "sourced" from _Fig.3.R_ script.

     - _**rosid_species_count_0-10_zone_vs_30-40_lat_zone.R and species_occ_tropical_nontropical_check.R**_
       Two scripts are to used respond reviewers' questions about 1) species richness in tropical zone and temperate zone, respectively; 2) how many species has their occurance data both ranging in tropical and non-tropical zones.